 KEY GUIDING PRINCIPLES POLICY ISSUE RATIONALE COUNTRY EXAMPLES RELEVANT KPS AND RECOMMENDATIONS GENERATE, Gender data needs will The National Banking and > Define gender data INTEGRATE, AND Securities Commission (CNBV) depend on the specific goals needs (Roadmap on the SHARE HIGHof a country's vision for in Mexico leveraged the results data available and data OUALITY SEXtackling women's financial of demand-side surveys (ENIF) required to better inform DISAGGREGATED inclusion, financial inclusion in 2012 and 2015 to design its policies).
-DATA (SDD) TO strategy and targets. financial inclusion policy.
+DATA (SDD) TO strategy and targets, financial inclusion policy.
 SDD FORMULATE, and priorities on how to was used to identify gender gaps.
 SET TARGETS Both rounds of ENIF included measure progress or policy AND MEASURE impacts. questions on the demand of PROGRESS financial inclusion services for Consider that the data ON GIF women and men, broken down needs will evolve together POLICIES AND by its main products (i.e. group with the need for an REGULATIONS loans, car loans, and mortgage interactive process to loans, among others).
 The results create a dynamic data Continued showed that certain types of collection model. products have a greater uptake by women, such as groups loans, because women tend to have less collateral than men.
 ENIF's results also showed that the gender gap has diminished considerably because of the government's strategy of banking cash-transfer recipients, which disproportionately benefits women.
 As part of their National Financial Inclusion Policy, obtaining accurate supply-side sex disaggregated data is a key strategy for evidence-based policies and strategies.
-The NBR embarked on a journey of mapping the savings and credit groups data on an annual basis since 2014.17 3.
-Raise Awareness on Given the costs and The Bank of Ghana has engaged AFI, Guideline Required Genderthe need of buy-in and and collaborated with FSPs, Note 26: Sex-Disaggregated Data to Build ownership related to including banks, e-money Disaggregated Data Support collecting and using SDD, it issuers (e.g. mobile money Toolkit, 2017. is critical for policymakers operators) through a series of > Identify champions across AFI, Guideline Note and regulators to adopt a stakeholder meetings during the ecosystem.
-25: Leveraging leading and consultative the process of introducing > Leverage demand-side Sex-Disaggregated approach.
-This is especially mandatory requirements Data, 2017. data. the case with data related to reporting on SDD. > Show the business case United Nations. producers to ensure quality These meetings provided for private sector buy-in.
-Personal Data data in terms of relevance. the central bank with the Protection and > Consult the private sector. reliability, completeness, opportunity to explain why Privacy Principles -> Assess, endorse, and and timeliness. they were interested in the UN archive. maintain regulatory, data data and how it would be used.
-It is important to share with AFI, Guideline Note privacy principles, data During the consultations, FSPs the reporting institutions on Data Privacy for protection procedures, were made aware of the need the rationale, including the and ethical principles.
-Digital Financial to reconfigure their systems potential social and economic Services, 2021 or computer applications to benefits to women, of the capture SDD. new data requirements to encourage support.
+The National Bank of Rwanda embarked on a journey of mapping the savings and credit groups data on an annual basis since 2014.17 3.
+Raise Awareness on Given the costs and The Bank of Ghana has engaged AFI, Guideline Required Sex-Disaggregated the need of buy-in and and collaborated with FSPs, Note 26: Sex-Data to Build Support ownership related to including banks, e-money Disaggregated Data collecting and using SDD, it issuers (e.g. mobile money Toolkit, 2017. > Identify champions across is critical for policymakers operators) through a series of the ecosystem.
+AFI, Guideline Note and regulators to adopt a stakeholder meetings during 25: Leveraging > Leverage demand-side leading and consultative the process of introducing Sex-Disaggregated data. approach.
+This is especially mandatory requirements Data, 2017. > Show the business case the case with data related to reporting on SDD.
+United Nations. for private sector buy-in. producers to ensure quality These meetings provided Personal Data > Consult the private sector. data in terms of relevance. the central bank with the Protection and > Assess, endorse, and reliability, completeness, opportunity to explain why Privacy Principles maintain regulatory, data and timeliness. they were interested in the UN archive. privacy principles, data data and how it would be used.
+It is important to share with AFI, Guideline Note protection procedures, During the consultations, FSPs the reporting institutions on Data Privacy for and ethical principles. were made aware of the need the rationale, including the Digital Financial to reconfigure their systems potential social and economic Services, 2021 or computer applications to benefits to women, of the capture SDD. new data requirements to encourage support.